matthewmngi/makemany/README.md

 # makemany

-A staged implementation of a character-level language model trained on the names in [`names.txt`](names.txt), inspired by Andrej Karpathy's [makemore](https://github.com/karpathy/makemore).
+A staged implementation of a character-level language model trained on a list of names, inspired by Andrej Karpathy's [makemore](https://github.com/karpathy/makemore).

 I organized it into five increasingly complex experiments: a bigram language model, a multilayer perceptron (MLP), batch normalization, manual backpropagation, and a custom layered model with a WaveNet-style structure.